 What can happen if you consume these herbs

-If you are pregnant and consume one or some of these medicinal plants they may increase uterine contractions, which can cause intense abdominal pain, leading to blood loss by the vagina and consequently the loss of the fetus.
-However, in some women miscarriage does not happen but the toxicity of the herbs reach the baby and may cause serious changes, compromising their motor and brain development.
+If you are pregnant and consume one or some of these medicinal plants, they may increase uterine contractions, which can cause intense abdominal pain, leading to blood loss by the vagina and consequently the loss of the fetus.
+However, in some women, miscarriage does not happen, but the toxicity of the herbs reaches the baby and may cause serious changes, compromising their motor and brain development.

 Sometimes toxicity leads to a contraction so strong that it promotes the expulsion of the fetus, but this may be an incomplete miscarriage and the remains of the fetus and placenta remain trapped inside the uterus and if this happens it can lead to an infection, which may even lead to the mother's death.
 The signs that may indicate infection after a miscarriage can include severe abdominal pain, fever and chills, so if that is your case, you should go to the ER quickly so that the infection can be contained and treated.

-The toxicity of these plants that are considered unfit for use during pregnancy can also cause severe kidney complications, and sometimes kidney transplantation may be necessary.
+The toxicity of these plants that are considered unfit for use during pregnancy can also cause severe kidney complications, and sometimes a kidney transplant may be necessary.

-You should only consume teas during pregnancy if your doctor advised you to, because most of the plants and herbs used to make teas are not indicated during pregnancy, because they may induce contractions and, consequently, a miscarriage.
-However, there are some teas that may be consumed by pregnant women if the doctor recommends them, such as chamomile tea, lavender, lemongrass and fennel, for example, as they have a calming and relaxing effect, which can also help in milk production.
+You should only drink teas during pregnancy if your doctor advised you to, because most of the plants and herbs used to make tea are actually not recommended during pregnancy, as they may induce contractions and, consequently, a miscarriage.
+However, there are some teas that may be consumed by pregnant women if the doctor recommends them, such as chamomile tea, lavender, lemon balm and fennel, for example, as they have a calming and relaxing effect, which can also help in milk production.

-Although you can consume these teas during pregnancy as they do not have any risks to your health and your baby's, it is important that you do not drink tea excessively and that the doctor is aware.
+Although you can drink these teas during pregnancy, as they do not pose any risks to your health and your baby's, it is important that you do not drink tea excessively and that the doctor is made aware of the fact.